Recipe by Kathy Ellis

 I had very little time this morning to make breakfast for the kids.
 This worked out great as my oldest boy could do this pretty much by the directions.
 I had one of those microwave omelette pans (which asks for two eggs, wisked, to be poured on each side).
 All he did was add salt and pepper to each wisked egg and cook it in the microwave omelette pan.
 Then, he cut it in half to make two sandwiches.
 Good for them, GREAT for me.
 NOTE: You might want to keep in mind that you may need to spritz your microwaveable container with non-stick spray before you cook your egg.
 Having made egg in the microwave before, they do tend to want to stick pretty bad if you don't.

-Pretty good - watch you egg timing though.
-My first one blew up in the microwave.
-I used an english muffin and added some bacon.
+Pretty good - watch your egg timing though...my first one blew up in the microwave.
+I used a toasted English muffin and added some bacon.
+YUM!

 ADDED TIP: In my last review, I forgot to mention that I use round cookie cutters to cook the eggs in.
 Whether I cook them in a skillet or the microwave (scrambled or just cooked whole, and breaking the yoke), make sure the skillet (or the microwave safe dinner plate is liberally sprayed with butter-flavored Pam, as well as the inside of the cookie cutters.
 Either way, the eggs cook up pretty quickly, so be careful that the bottoms don't scorch.
 When one side is cooked, carefully turn the eggs over, remove cookie cuters (they should slide off easily), and finish cooking the other side, if need be.
 Perfect sized eggs for an English muffin!
 I bought my cookie cutters at K- Mart about ten years ago, but I'm sure you can still find them there, or maybe at WalMart's.